basilico/bica-cookie-alert/README.md

 ### Bower

-Install and save the dependency with `bower install bica --save`.
+Install and save the dependency with `bower install bica-cookie-alert --save`.

 ### Manually

-Clone this repository or download and uncompress a `*.tar.gz` [release](https://github.com/basilico/bica/releases) in your js directory.
+Clone this repository or download and uncompress a `*.tar.gz` [release](https://github.com/basilico/bica-cookie-alert/releases) in your js directory.

 ## Usage